DominikWidomski/justin-helper/README.md

 - [ ] Testing
 	- [ ] Snapshot output of actions, basically scenarios
+- [ ] How can I test the console output?
+	- I'd like to be able to perform the actions etc, see their output if there is any
+	- Snapshot output to user, as well as changes to state.
+	- Snapshots of output to user: would I need some abstraction to putputting to console? i.e. `outputBuffer`?
+There is something like that in the readline API I think.

 - [x] split out justin client code

+- [ ] Bug: table not displaying when deleting ProjectTime
+- [ ] Bug: 'repeat' action into the future triggers a message telling you there's no more to submit, but not if 'edit' first

+- [ ] Flow typing
+	- Should it be using typescript types?
+	- It automatically imports or looks up typescript types are those the correct ones to use?

 - [x] Get's last week for some reason on continuing with actions.
 - [ ] Submitting several things for one day (don't continue untill day === 7h?)